Zinc at a glance - The most important answers about the effect, dosage and deficiency symptoms

 How much zinc does the body need?

-The German Nutrition Society recommends 3.8 mg of zinc daily, which a healthy person must absorb through the intestinal mucosa to maintain its level.
+The German Nutrition Society (DGE) recommends 3.8 mg of zinc daily, which a healthy person must absorb through the intestinal mucosa to maintain its level.
 This sounds little at first, however, depending on the food, it differs how much can be absorbed by the body at all.
 This is especially relevant for vegans, as they usually have a very phytin-rich diet.

 A small example: if a man's diet contains 1000 mg of phytic acid, he still needs about 18 mg of zinc from food to even reach the 3.8 mg of zinc needed to maintain zinc levels.
 At 2000 mg, it is already about 25 mg, and at over 3000 mg, a whole 35 mg are required [21].